-This topic comparing Stocks vs Mutual Funds is focusing on churning money in a short span of time.
+This topic is focusing on churning money in a short span of time.
 These avenues can be used for getting returns on investments either quickly or can be held for a long period of time.

 - On the other hand, a Mutual Fund involves pooling in small savings of various investors and accordingly invest in the stock market to garner returns on the initial investment.
 As stated in their Prospectus, these investments can be made in stocks, bonds, or a combination of multiple securities.
 Let us look at their differences with a deeper understanding of these avenues of investment.

 Stock vs Mutual Funds Infographics